Layer-Edge/docs-V2/docs/architecture/bitcoin-anchoring.md

 ---

-### 3. OP_CAT (Future - Structured On-chain Parsing)
+### 3. OP_CAT (Future - Structured Onchain Verification)

 - **OP_CAT** is a proposed Bitcoin opcode enabling string/byte concatenation in script.
 - If reactivated, it would allow LayerEdge to construct **concatenated zk-proof commitments** and validate them within Bitcoin Script.

 **Capabilities**:
 - Parse structured commitments on-chain
-- Perform partial zk-proof parsing and matching
+- Perform partial zk-proof computation
 - Aggregate multiple commitments into a compact structure

 **Benefits**:
 - Up to **95% reduction in proof parsing cost**.
-- Enables **light zk-proof processing natively on Bitcoin**.
 - Opens the door to **Bitcoin-native rollup settlement layers** that don’t require full execution, only verification.

 ---

 ## Finality via Bitcoin’s PoW

-Bitcoin anchoring delivers **cryptographic finality** unmatched by any Proof-of-Stake or delegated model.
+Bitcoin anchoring delivers **security guarantees** unmatched by any Proof-of-Stake or delegated model.

 Once a LayerEdge commitment is included in a Bitcoin block: